bradleysigma/tirules/questions.md

 # Components

 ## Technology

+### Psychoarchaeology
+- If a player uses _Psychoarchaeology_ to exhaust a planet with two technology specialties, do they gain one or two trade goods?

 ### X-89 Bacterial Weapon ΩΩ
 - If a player bombards their own planet to target coexisting units, do they exhaust that planet if they have _X-89 Bacterial Weapon ΩΩ_?